 Conclusion: Professional traders are using Order Flow Trading

-Order Flow Trading is really necessary when it comes to do day trading or trade large positions on the market.
+Order Flow Trading is really necessary when it comes to doing day trading or trading large positions on the market.
 You can directly see why and where the market is moving by watching the order book.
 Order Flow Trading will help you to make better decisions for your investments.

 In conclusion, Order Flow Trading can be learned by every trader and it will increase your profit if you add it to your normal trading strategies.